NATO summit to open as leader warns of 'dangerous' world

 “Ukraine now faces a brutality which we haven’t seen in Europe since the Second World War,” Stoltenberg said.

-Stoltenberg said “we hope to make progress” on the issue in Madrid.
+Stoltenberg said “we hope to make progress” on the issue in Madrid — but that was far from certain.

 Diplomats and leaders from the three countries have held a flurry of talks in an attempt to break the impasse.
 The three countries’ leaders are due to meet in Madrid alongside Stoltenberg on Tuesday.